techshortsapp/techshortsapp/README.md

 ## 🧱 What is TechShortsApp?

-A self-funded experiment — built from personal savings, between jobs and night shifts, while studying in the U.S. as a full-time international student.
+A self-funded experiment — built from personal savings.

 - Upload short tech videos
 - Filter by tech stack (JS, Python, etc.)